 PG&E sponsors free, quick, online videos on key topics such as how to benchmark with Portfolio Manager, SF ECB compliance and PG&E's data release process. pgebenchmarkinghelp.com/

-US EPA’s ENERGY STAR program provides both live webinars and recorded trainings on how to benchmark with Portfolio Manager.
-(Note: These videos and webinars are provided for a national audience.
-They do not cover local ordinances or PG&E’s Automated Benchmark Service.)
+US EPA’s ENERGY STAR program provides live webinars and recorded trainings on how to benchmark with Portfolio Manager.
+(Note: EPA videos and webinars are provided for a national audience.
+They do not cover local ordinances or how to turn on PG&E’s Web Services.)

 If you would prefer to hire a consultant to complete your Benchmarking, you may do so.
-SF Environment can’t recommend a benchmarking consultant or an energy auditor, but can confirm that the following consultants have submitted either an Annual Energy Benchmark Summary or a Confirmation of Energy Audit on behalf of clients in San Francisco:
+SF Environment does not recommend any individual benchmarking consultant or an energy auditor.

 - 2rw Consultants

 - Able Engineering

 - Association for Energy Affordability

 - Bay Efficiency

 - Burton Energy Group